 According to the European Journal of Applied Physiology, an older adult’s leg extension strength may be associated with the ability to prevent falls.
 Research found that those within the study who had stronger legs (when tested for a whole leg extension) were better able to prevent falls, even when there were gait disturbances.

-According to the National Institute on Aging, some exercises that your parents can do to help build their lower body muscles include:
+According to the National Institute on Aging, exercises that your parents can do to help build their lower body muscles include: